-- 1. Career counseling to explore possible vocational directions, occupational information, and self appraisals of interest; personality and abilities. - 2.
-Academic advisement to develop and clarify educational plans and make appropriate choices of courses. - 3.
-Confidential personal counseling to make adjustment and life decisions about personal concerns. - 4.
-Small group discussions led by counselors focusing on such areas as interpersonal relationships, test anxiety, and assertiveness.
-Counselors will consider forming any type of group for which there is a demand. - 5.
-Referral sources to provide in-depth assistance for such matters as legal concerns, financial aid, tutoring, job placement, medical problems, or emotional problems.
+Career counseling to explore possible vocational directions, occupational information, and, sell appraisal of interest, personality and abilities.
+Career Counseling may be available to students enrolled in credit classes only 2.
+Academic advisement to develop and clarify educafional plans and make appropriate course nhoines 3.
+Confidential short-term personal counseling to deal with personal concerns.
+4. Small group discussions led by counselors togusing on such areas as interpersonal retationships test anxiety and assertiveness.
+Counselors will consider forming any type of group for which there is a demand

+5. Referral sources to provide in-depth assistance for such matters as legal concerns, financial toring, job placement, medical problems, or emotional problems.